-David Weinberger, Everything Is Miscellaneous: The Power of the New Digital Disorder (Henry Holt 2007).
-Ellen P. Goodman, "Media Policy Out of the Box: Content Abundance, Attention Scarcity, and the Failures of Digital Markets" (2004) Berkeley Technology Law Journal, pp. 1389-1472, at pp. 1395-1399.
+65 Ellen P. Goodman, "Media Policy Out of the Box: Content Abundance, Attention Scarcity, and the Failures of Digital Markets" (2004) Berkeley Technology Law Journal, pp. 1389-1472, at pp. 1395-1399.

-For a specific analysis of UCC in virtual worlds, see Mira Burri-Nenova, "User Created Content in Virtual Worlds and Cultural Diversity" in Christoph Beat Graber and Mira Burri-Nenova (eds.), Governance of Digital Game Environments and Cultural Diversity: Transdisciplinary Enquiries (Edward Elgar 2010), pp. 74-112.
+66 For a specific analysis of UCC in virtual worlds, see Mira Burri-Nenova, "User Created Content in Virtual Worlds and Cultural Diversity" in Christoph Beat Graber and Mira Burri-Nenova (eds.), Governance of Digital Game Environments and Cultural Diversity: Transdisciplinary Enquiries, Cheltenham: Edward Elgar, 2010, pp. 74-112.

-Netherlands Council for Culture, From ICT to E-Culture: Advisory Report on the Digitalisation of Culture and the Implications for Cultural Policy, submitted to the State Secretary for Education, Culture and Science, 2003 (English edn, 2004), p.
-8. See also Tom O'Regan and Ben Goldsmith, 'Emerging Global Ecologies of Production' in Dan Harries (ed.), The New Media Book (British Film Institute Publishing 2004), pp. 92-105.
+67 Netherlands Council for Culture, From ICT to E-Culture: Advisory Report on the Digitalisation of Culture and the Implications for Cultural Policy, submitted to the State Secretary for Education, Culture and Science, 2003 (English edn, 2004), p.
+8. See also Tom O'Regan and Ben Goldsmith, "Emerging Global Ecologies of Production" in Dan Harries (ed.), The New Media Book, London: British Film Institute Publishing, 2004, pp. 92-105.